James Collinson

 James Collinson (9 May 1825 - 1881) was a Victorian painter who was a member of the Pre-Raphaelite Brotherhood from 1848 to 1850.
 Collinson was known for the paintings,The Renunciation of St Elizabeth of Hungary, To Let and For Sale.
-Engaged at one time to acclaimed poet Christina Rossetti, their broken engagement also influenced many of her poems.
+Engaged at one time to the poet Christina Rossetti, their broken engagement also influenced many of her poems.

 Early life

 Collinson was born at Mansfield, Nottinghamshire, the son of a bookseller.
 He entered the Royal Academy Schools where was a contemporary of Holman Hunt and Dante Gabriel Rossetti.